devopness/devopness/docs/cloud-provider-credentials/get-gcp-service-account-credentials.md

 1. Access a GCP project or create a new one: https://console.cloud.google.com/project
 > If you created a new project, a notification modal will appear showing your new project creation status.
 > Reload the console page if your new project is not listed a few seconds after its creation is succeded.
-2. Make sure `Compute Engine API` is enabled on the selected Project
+2. Make sure `Compute Engine API` is enabled on the selected Project:
   - On GCP console, click on the dropdown menu and select [APIs and Services](https://console.cloud.google.com/apis/dashboard)
   - Make sure the correct project is selected in GCP console's header left side
   - Click on **Enable APIs and Services** on top of the page